Need to talk? Call 1800 882 436.

 If you intend to have your baby at a private hospital, your appointments will most likely be with your obstetrician in their rooms.

-If you’re planning to have a home birth, your antenatal care will probably be provided by a midwife in your home, the hospital or elsewhere in the community.
+If you’re planning to have a home birth, your antenatal care will probably be provided by a midwife.
+This may happen in your home, the hospital or elsewhere in the community.

 The antenatal care you get throughout your pregnancy depends on:

-There will be a number of checks, scans, tests and discussions, such as:
+They will also arrange a number of checks, scans, tests, such as:

 • ensuring you are up to date with cervical screening